frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/setting-up/adding-users.md

-ERPNext has a role-based permission system, which means that you can assign Roles to Users, and permissions on Roles.Each ERPNext user has a Profile.
-The Profile contains the user’s email and authentication and can be set from:
+ERPNext has a role-based permission system, which means that you can assign Roles to Users, and permissions on Roles.
+Each ERPNext user has a User record.
+User contains the user's email and authentication and can be set from:

-> Setup > Profile
+> Setup > User

 #### Step 1: Adding a new User